 Checklists and charts are a great way to help increase visitor engagement, add value to your readers and set yourself apart from the competition.
 Checklists and charts can provide visitors with useful instructions and resources to get necessary tasks completed.
 Charts and checklists are great client educational tools.

 You can provide a range of online or downloadable checklists, charts and forms (or links to these) covering topics such as:

 - Checklists for post-surgery recovery

-- Health checklists for specific conditions
+- Health checklists for specific medical conditions

-- Fitness and exercise program checklists
+- Weight loss and nutrition program checklists

 - General charts & infographics (e.g. sugar content in different foods, the importance of sleep at different ages, etc.)